benjie-git/CardStock/README.md

 ### Future Plans
 * Build a web-based design tool to allow creating and editing stacks directly on https://cardstock.run.
 * Add a built-in library of sounds to use, and the ability to record your own sounds.
-* Allow looping sounds, and playing synthesized notes
+* Allow looping sounds, and playing synthesized notes.
+* Add more tutorials for CardStock, and for learning python through CardStock.
 * Allow filling shapes with color gradients.
 * Add app icons for the CardStock Designer and Viewer.